martinpihrt/OSPy-plugins/plugins/cli_control/README.md

 For example a command might look like: wget http://xxx.xxx.xxx.xxx/relay1on Leave fields blank for any stations not to be controlled from the command line.

+The plug-in includes an OSPy `plugin.json` manifest and implements `health()`.
+Station signal receivers are registered directly during startup and disconnected during shutdown; no background thread is required.
+Diagnostics reports whether control is enabled, receiver registration, configured command count, and the latest command result.

 Plugin setup
 -----------